KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/misc/lumakey.rst

 .. contents::

-Available in the Misc category of effects in version 15.n.
+In version 15.n of Kdenlive this is in the Misc category of effects.

 The Lumakey effect changes the clip's alpha channel.
 To see its effect, you need a transition (like the Composite transition that is available in tracks) and another clip beneath.